One of the greatest values of mentors is the ability to see ahead what others cannot see and to help them navigate a course to their destination.

 - John C. Maxwell

 The tech industry is booming, locally and globally and the Covid-19 pandemic has played a major role in this accelerated growth.
-Taking on software development as a career path is now more promising than ever, but certainly comes with its unique set of challenges.
+Becoming a software developer is now a more promising career path than ever, but certainly comes with its unique set of challenges.

 Navigating the tech scene calls for ambition, experimentation and quick learning.
 Following set rules and structures that have stood the test of time isn’t always an option for developers, however, due to the quick changing nature of the industry.
 It can therefore be incredibly beneficial to work with a mentor, who will be able to guide you through unfamiliar places, help you see what might be coming and how to prepare for it.
 A good mentor will ultimately accelerate your growth beyond what you would have been able to achieve in the same space of time, without them.